uym2/LogDate/README.md

 # Usage
 LogDate accepts both calibration points (hard constraint on divergence time) of internal nodes and sampling times at leaf nodes, and a mixture of them.
 Here we give examples for the three most common use-cases:

-## Use case 1: infer the unit ultrametric tree
+## Use case 1: Infer the unit ultrametric tree
 If there is no calibrations given, LogDate will infer the unit (depth 1) ultrametric tree from an input tree.

 ``` bash